isomerpages/moe-sengkangsec/_about-skss/Admissions/Direct School Admission (DSA).md

 providing a supportive ecosystem for students to develop holistically in sports, academic learning and other domains of growth.</p>
 <p>Beyond playing the sport, as part of Educational Career Guidance, students
-are also exposed to sports related knowledge, post-secondary courses and career pathways.</p>
+will be also exposed to sports-related knowledge, post-secondary courses and career pathways.</p>
 <p>Students can also consider opting for Exercise &amp; Sports Science as
 a subject in their upper secondary years.</p>
 <div class="isomer-image-wrapper">